luc-github/esp3d.io/src/content/esp3d-tft/v1.x/documentation/websocket.md

 there are 2

 -   terminal websocket
-    used to stream data to webUIand exchange internal data
+    used to stream data to webUI and exchange internal data

 -   data websocket
     used to exchange data